Jammy2211/PyAutoLens/paper/paper.md

-To perform lens modeling, `PyAutoLens` adopts the probabilistic programming language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a lens model from `LightProfile`, `MassProfile` and `Galaxy` objects, customize the model parameterization and fit it to data via a `NonLinearSearch` (e.g. `dynesty` [@dynesty], `emcee` [@emcee], `PySwarms` [@pyswarms]).
-By composing a lens model with a `Pixelization` and `Regularization` object, the background source's light is reconstructed using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies which a `LightProfile` cannot accurately capture.
+To perform lens modeling, `PyAutoLens` adopts the probabilistic programming language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a lens model from `LightProfile`, `MassProfile` and `Galaxy` objects, customize the model parameterization and fit it to data via a `NonLinearSearch` (e.g., `dynesty` [@dynesty], `emcee` [@emcee], `PySwarms` [@pyswarms]).
+By composing a lens model with a `Pixelization` and `Regularization` object, the background source's light is reconstructed using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies.
 Lensed quasar and supernovae datasets can be fitted using a `PointSource`, which uses their observed positions, flux-ratios and time-delays to fit the lens model.
 Strong lensing clusters consisting of any number of lens galaxies can also be analysed with `PyAutoLens` using these objects.

 Automated lens modeling uses `PyAutoFit`'s non-linear search chaining feature, which breaks the model-fit into a chained sequence of non-linear searches.
 These fits pass information gained about simpler lens models fitted by earlier